14 August 2010

 Jewish presentation...Sabbath Shalom !!!
 They explained some things about their faith and then presented some of the rituals in their Sabbath celebration...
 I really like it!!!

 The LIT's (Leaders In Training) and Daniel MacShane who stayed alone with them...
-I really admired him for that...specially because he didn't know the program himself...but the person that was supposed to be with the LIT's together with him said she/he couldn't come one week before the camp would start... but Daniel did an amazing job !!! really !!!
+I really admired him for that...
+Especially because he didn't know the program himself...but the person that was supposed to be with the LIT's together with him said she/he couldn't come one week before the camp would start... but Daniel did an amazing job !!! really !!!

-"Paper Bags"... a very strong activity they make...they have to go around the room in silence where words like this one are written ...then they have to write down on a piece of paper the first thing that comes to their minds as soon as they read the word, and then drop it on a paper bag... they are asked to be as honest as possible...and of course, it's all anonymous...later , the staff writes down all the words in big sheets of paper like this one, and they have to go around again in silence and read what all the others wrote...
+"Paper Bags"... a very strong activity they made...they have to go around the room in silence where words like this one are written ...then they have to write down on a piece of paper the first thing that comes to their minds as soon as they read the word, and then drop it on a paper bag... they are asked to be as honest as possible...and of course, it's all anonymous...later , the staff writes down all the words in big sheets of paper like this one, and they have to go around again in silence and read what all the others wrote...

 Just before the start of our night of silence (in which I also helped a bit) ...